-As a result of a MVL being administered by a licensed insolvency practitioner, the likelihood of personal liability on behalf of the directors is lessened.
+As a result of a MVL being administered by a licensed insolvency specialist, the likelihood of personal liability on behalf of the directors is lessened.
 Dissolution, on the other hand, can carry a higher risk.

 Due to the cost of the professional fees involved, a MVL is typically more expensive than a dissolution however the tax benefits that an MVL provides generally make this a cost effect route for companies with net assets of over £25,000.

-Once the shareholders have opted to close their business through a MVL, the procedure is carried out by an insolvency practitioner.
+Once the shareholders have opted to close their business through a MVL, the procedure is carried out by an insolvency specialist.
 Conversely, dissolution involves directors taking specific and careful steps to ensure that all aspects have been completed in the correct manner.

 When an organisation is insolvent